SwellRT/swellrt/README.md

 * Number of changes made in the current opened data model but **not sent** to the server yet.

 `data.uncommittedSize`:
-* Number of changes made in the current opened data model but **already sent** to the server ye but **not commited in the server** storage.
+* Number of changes made in the current opened data model, **already sent** to the server but **not commited in server storage** yet.

 `data.unacknowledgedSize`:
-* Number of changes made in the current opened data model **commited in the server without received acknowledge**.
+* Number of changes made in the current opened data model **commited in the server without acknowledge**.

 Any local changes should trigger eventually this event with all values equals to 0.
 This fact will confirm that all your changes are properly stored and distributed among other participants.

-Be aware of uncommited and unacknowledge changes if a non acceptable period of time has passed without an all zero-values event.
+Be aware of uncommited and unacknowledge changes: if a relative period of time goes by but a DATA_STATUS_CHANGED event with all values equals to zero doesn't occur, probably a communication problem exists and the app should prevent further use of the API.

 **SwellRT.events.FATAL_EXCEPTION**

-Event triggered on some unpected exception in the API.
+Event triggered on fatal exception in the client or server.
 You should stop your app.
 You can check `data.cause` for more information.
 The app should start a new session (and open a model) before resuming API operations.

-**SwellRT.events.NETWORK_CLOSED**

-Event triggered on a network closed event.
-The app should start a new session (and open a model) before resuming API operations.

-**SwellRT.events.NETWORK_DISCONNECTED**

-Event triggered on a temporary or total network disconnection.
-It will be fatal if the `data.cause` value is not *null*.
-In that case, the app should start a new session (and open a model) before resuming API operations.
-Otherwise, a *NETWORK_CONNECTED* event will be triggered on network reconnection.

-**SwellRT.events.NETWORK_CONNECTED**

-Event triggered on network new connection or reconnection.
-The client app can resume API operations.

 ## JavaScript API Guide